kubernetes-sigs/blob-csi-driver/README.md

 /dev/sda1        30G  8.9G   21G  31% /etc/hosts
 ...
 ```
-In the above example, there is a `/mnt/blobfuse` directory mounted as dysk filesystem.
+In the above example, there is a `/mnt/blobfuse` directory mounted as `blobfuse` filesystem.

 ## Kubernetes Development
 Please refer to [development guide](./docs/csi-dev.md)